-In October 2010, Metropolitan Transportation Commission (MTC) approved a \$4.29 million grant to the Bay Area Air Quality Management District (BAAQMD) to fund a Regional Bike-sharing Pilot Program to deploy approximately 1,000 bicycles at up to 100 kiosk stations around the Bay Area.
-The Regional Bike Sharing Program will implement bike sharing along the peninsula transportation corridor: San Francisco, Redwood City, Mountain View, Palo Alto, and San Jose.
-C/CAG is contributing \$50,000 from this program for a portion the project match
+- In October 2010, Metropolitan Transportation Commission (MTC) approved a \$4.29 million grant to the Bay Area Air Quality Management District (BAAQMD) to fund a Regional Bike-sharing Pilot Program to deploy approximately 1,000 bicycles at up to 100 kiosk stations around the Bay Area.
+The Regional Bike Sharing Program implemented bike sharing along the peninsula transportation corridor: San Francisco, Redwood City, Mountain View, Palo Alto, and San Jose.
+C/CAG has contributed \$25,000 from this program for a portion the project match - In October 2011, Metropolitan Transportation Commission (MTC) awarded the San Mateo County Transit District (SamTrans) \$1.487 million to administer the "Making the last Mile Connection Pilot Program."
+This project was sponsored in joint by SamTrans, the Peninsula Traffic Congestion Relief Alliance, the City of Redwood City, and the County of San Mateo.
+The program focused on various transportation demand management (TDM) strategies including car sharing, short distance vanpools, telework/ flex schedules, and marketing.
+C/CAG is contributed \$25,000 from this program for a portion the project match